jonasbn/til/ai/classification.md

 Most classification line Naive Bayes is not really AI, but probabilistic models, but it is a useful tool which can be used instead of AI to solve some types of problems.

-Naive Bayes is very wellknown from spam filters.
+Naive Bayes is very well known from spam filters.

 ### Perl